oils-for-unix/oils/doc/error-handling.md

 In any conditional context, `strict_errexit` disallows:

 1. All commands except `((`, `[[`, and some simple commands (e.g. `echo foo`).
-   - Detail: `! ls` is technically a pipeline.
+   - Detail: `! ls` is considered a pipeline in the shell grammar.
 We have to allow it, while disallowing `find | grep foo`.
 2. Function/proc invocations (which are a special case of simple commands.)
 3. Command sub and process sub (`shopt --unset allow_csub_psub`)